The 13 Best Weekend Getaways Within 5 Hours of NYC

 Where to stay (if not at The Mountain House): Find a great Airbnb in New Paltz

 As you pass through the white gates of Winvian, revel in the feeling that you've done something right in your life.
 The resort sprawls over 113 acres, where 18 designer cottages include a 35 foot-tall treehouse, a “secret society” temple, and a multi-level stable.

-Activities include croquet, seasonal al fresco feasts on The Restaurant's stone patio, and complimentary mountain bikes to cruise around nearby Bantam Lake or visit Sunset Meadow Vineyard along the CT Wine Trail.
-All of the cottages are completely unique, but equally outlandish—you can even sleep inside a fully restored 890-square-foot 1968 Sikorsky Sea King Pelican helicopter once used by the Coast Guard.
-The hotel can also arrange off-site diversions like horseback riding, hot-air ballooning, and clay shooting—and the 4,000-acre private White Memorial Nature Preserve is an eight-minute drive up the road for those looking to do a relaxed hike.
+Activities include croquet, seasonal al fresco feasts at The Restaurant, and complimentary mountain bikes for a crisp winter ride to cruise around nearby Bantam Lake or visit Sunset Meadow Vineyard along the CT Wine Trail.
+All of the cottages are completely unique but equally outlandish—you can even sleep inside a fully restored 890-square-foot 1968 Sikorsky Sea King Pelican helicopter once used by the Coast Guard.
+The hotel can also arrange off-site diversions like horseback riding, bonfires & s’mores, and ax throwing—and the 4,000-acre private White Memorial Nature Preserve is an eight-minute drive up the road for those looking to do a relaxed hike.

-By car (your best option): 2 hours.
-The resort is also directly accessible via helicopter, if you're feeling particularly lavish.
+By car (your best option): Two hours.
+The resort is directly accessible via helicopter, if you're feeling particularly lavish.